We're so happy you're here. Please read more to get to know us

-Robin is a graduate of Story Yoga’s teacher training program and she is a RYS-200 certified yoga teacher and a member of the Yoga Alliance.
+Robin is a graduate of Story Yoga’s teacher training program and they are a RYS-200 certified yoga teacher and a member of the Yoga Alliance.

 Robin has had an on again off again relationship with yoga for over 13 years.
-In the past few years she’s come back to yoga with a new perspective, embracing yoga as a holistic practice rather than an exercise or movement program.
-She believes that practicing yoga can open new doors - physically, mentally, and emotionally - for anyone and everyone.
+In the past few years they've come back to yoga with a new perspective, embracing yoga as a holistic practice rather than an exercise or movement program.
+They believe that practicing yoga can open new doors - physically, mentally, and emotionally - for anyone and everyone.

-Robin identifies as a person in recovery from both an eating disorder and addiction, and her yoga practice has been an essential part of her recovery and wellbeing.
+Robin identifies as a person in recovery from both an eating disorder and addiction, and their yoga practice has been an essential part of their recovery and wellbeing.

 Krista Marzewski, E-RYT500